Stewardship

 When we tend to another being with love, we are also being a steward of all the other relationships they have.

 Lovers also have friends.
 The quality of stewardship within their lovership will impact their friends.
 A lover who is depleted and strained will need resources FROM their friends.
-A lover whose life is consciously enhanced by their partner will have resources to share with their friends… in abundance!
+A lover whose life is consciously enhanced by their partner will have resources to share WITH their friends… from a place of abundance!

 Your co-workers also have friends, lovers, and pets.
 So do the people who are sharing the road with you.

 Life can indeed be hard, even for those who are thriving.
-When our we-spaces are tended to be those aware of stewardship and its hearty rewards, everyone’s well-being improves.
+When our we-spaces are well-tended by those aware of stewardship and its hearty rewards, everyone’s well-being improves.

 Useful Questions